Univ.-Prof. Dr. Eva Traut-Mattausch

 Head of the Division of Work, Organizational and Economic Psychology

-Head of the Postgraduate course Supervision, Coaching und Mediation
+Academic Director of the postgraduate course Supervision, Coaching und Mediation

 Deputy head of the DSP Research Group Brain, Behaviour and Health